Want to give up the protection and security you gained when purchasing a life insurance policy? Let it lapse.

 At the other end of the spectrum is a paid-up policy, where all the premium obligations have been met and the policy remains in force for the rest of the insured’s life.
 We have a 76-year-old example below.

-A lapse doesn’t necessarily mean immediate termination of a policy.
+A missed payment doesn’t necessarily mean immediate termination of a policy.
 Life insurance policies often have a grace period after a missed payment where the policy is still in force or at least offers some limited benefit.

 For whole life insurance policies, missed premium payments are sometimes automatically covered by loans from the cash value to keep the policy in force.
 These are called automatic premium loans and typically have to be elected when the policy is purchased.
 Other types of insurance, like universal life, will also tap into any account value to keep the policy in effect.
 (Related: Understanding different types of permanent insurance)